ktomk/pipelines/README.md

 Pipelines requires a POSIX compatible system supporting the User Portability Utilities option.

-Docker needs to be available locally as `docker` is used to run pipelines and the working directory is used as volume in the container (by default unless `--deploy` with `copy` instead of `mount`).
+Docker needs to be available locally as `docker` command as it is used to run pipelines and the working directory is used as volume in the container (by default as a mount unless `--deploy` with `copy` instead of the implicit `mount`).
 (1)

 A recent PHP version is favored, the `pipelines` command needs it to run.
 It should work with PHP 5.3+, the phar build requires